 the expressions in the left hand column below shall have the meanings given to them in the right hand column below.

-Each Electricity Registration Data Provider shall provide the following files, which shall conform to the latest Supported Version of the specified data flow structures as defined in the Data Transfer Catalogue:
+Each Electricity Registration Data Provider shall provide the following files, which shall conform to the latest Supported Version of the specified data flow structures as defined in the Energy Market Architecture Repository:

 Initial upload and full Registration Data Refresh File

-To provide the DCC with an initial population of Registration Data and any subsequent full Registration Data refresh, each Electricity Registration Data Provider shall send a Registration Data Refresh File as specified in the Data Transfer Catalogue D0353 data flow;
+To provide the DCC with an initial population of Registration Data and any subsequent full Registration Data refresh, each Electricity Registration Data Provider shall send a Registration Data Refresh File as specified in the Energy Market Architecture Repository D0353 data flow;

 Registration Data Update File

-To notify the DCC of any changes to relevant Registration Data, each Electricity Registration Data Provider shall send a Registration Data Update File as specified in the Data Transfer Catalogue D0348 data flow.
+To notify the DCC of any changes to relevant Registration Data, each Electricity Registration Data Provider shall send a Registration Data Update File as specified in the Energy Market Architecture Repository D0348 data flow.

 Registration Data Refresh File - Partial refresh

-To provide the DCC with a partial refresh of Registration Data, each Electricity Registration Data Provider shall send a Registration Data Refresh File as specified in the Data Transfer Catalogue D0349 data flow;
+To provide the DCC with a partial refresh of Registration Data, each Electricity Registration Data Provider shall send a Registration Data Refresh File as specified in the Energy Market Architecture Repository D0349 data flow;

 Response File - DCC Service Flag update rejections

-To notify the DCC of any data records rejected during processing of a DCC Status File due to validation errors, each Electricity Registration Data Provider shall send a Response File as specified in the Data Transfer Catalogue D0351 data flow; and
+To notify the DCC of any data records rejected during processing of a DCC Status File due to validation errors, each Electricity Registration Data Provider shall send a Response File as specified in the Energy Market Architecture Repository D0351 data flow; and

 Response File - DCC Service Flag update acknowledgement

-To notify the DCC of successful processing of the DCC Status File, each Electricity Registration Data Provider shall send a Response File as specified in the Data Transfer Catalogue D0172 data flow.
+To notify the DCC of successful processing of the DCC Status File, each Electricity Registration Data Provider shall send a Response File as specified in the Energy Market Architecture Repository D0172 data flow.

-The DCC shall provide the following files to each Electricity Registration Data Provider conforming to the data flow structures as defined in the Data Transfer Catalogue:
+The DCC shall provide the following files to each Electricity Registration Data Provider conforming to the data flow structures as defined in the Energy Market Architecture Repository:

 DCC Status File

-To notify Electricity Network Parties of DCC Service Flag updates and the identity of the person that the DCC believes to be registered in relation to an MPAN as set out in Section E2.4 of the Code, the DCC shall send a DCC Status File as specified in the Data Transfer Catalogue D0350 data flow.
+To notify Electricity Network Parties of DCC Service Flag updates and the identity of the person that the DCC believes to be registered in relation to an MPAN as set out in Section E2.4 of the Code, the DCC shall send a DCC Status File as specified in the Energy Market Architecture Repository D0350 data flow.